PhyloclassTalk/phyloclasstalk.github.io/doc/PhyloclassTalk-1.0.md

 ### Executing Queries

-Query execution works by walking the user filters and executing each one in turn.
+Query execution works by walking each filter and executing in turn.
 Execution can be cumulative (default behavior) or non-cumulative.
-In the cumulative configuration, each filter is executed on the previous filtered results.
+In the cumulative configuration, each filter is executed acting on the previous filtered results.
 Non-cumulative execution generates a result set for each filter, which is useful to compare filters performance.

 Cumulative execution and other useful settings can be changed by selecting Tools -> Options from the toolbar menu.